dannyvankooten/www.dannyvankooten.com/_posts/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 A slow day today with not much room for making it run faster.
 I used an array where the value simply contained the next cup, thus resembling a singly linked list.
 This meant just changing  2 values on every iteration, 10 million times...

-Like for day 15, I used 2MB page sizes again.
-This resulted in a 22% performance improvement (51 ms faster) than using the default 4096 kB page size.
+Like for day 15, I used 2 MB page sizes again.
+This resulted in a 22% performance improvement (51 ms faster) than using the default 4 kB page size.

 ---